 The City's first Recreation Plan was adopted in 2008 as a companion document to the Parks and Open Space Plan (POSP).
 The purpose was to provide a review and assessment of recreation programs, services, and facilities and prepare a long-term, recreation-focused vision for the community.
 Through extensive public input, staff developed 23 recommendations for programs and services, three priorities for recreation facilities, and three options for meeting the demand for athletic fields.
-At that time, the Recreation Division also adopted the California Parks and Recreation Society's vision statement of: "We create community through people, parks and programs."
+At that time, the Recreation Division also adopted the California Parks and Recreation Society's vision statement: "We create community through people, parks and programs."

 The current POSP was adopted by the City Council in 2014.
 This was the sixth update since the first POSP was adopted in 1992.
 The POSP provides a review of open space resources within the City, calculating total open space and amenities available in the community by planning area.
 The POSP offers a long-range vision intended to guide decisions made to advance park and open space resources as well as environmental conservation efforts that enhance the quality of life for all people who live and work in Mountain View.
-Since the POSP was adopted, a total of 6.5 acres of new parks have been created, not including the 2.76-acre Pyramid Park that will open later this month.
+Since the POSP was adopted, a total of 6.5 acres of new parks have been created, not including the 2.76-acre Pyramid Park, which will open later this month.

 Both the Recreation Plan and the POSP have reached their intended planning horizon.
-Combining these two documents into a single Parks and Recreation Strategic Plan ("Plan") will create a cohesive plan that will address the open space needs of the community.
+Combining these two documents into a single Parks and Recreation Strategic Plan ("Plan") will create a cohesive Plan that will address the open space needs of the community.
 The Plan will identify and analyze the variety of programs offered and define a clear vision and action plan for the future of the City's parks and open spaces, trail systems, recreation facilities, and recreational programming to meet the current and long-term needs of the community.
+The Plan is proposed to be developed as a 10-year document, while the forecasting will be for the next 15 years.

 The City Council confirmed its commitment to providing quality recreation programming and open space with the adoption of Council's Strategic Priorities in June 2021.
 One of the seven Priorities is "Livability and Quality of Life," which aims to "enhance Mountain View as a great place to live that values community health and well-being."
 Development of a Parks and Recreation Strategic Plan is one of the identified projects for this Priority.
 The timing of this project was impacted by the need for the City to dedicate staff resources to respond to the COVID-19 pandemic, including opening and helping operate the first mass-vaccination site in the North County at the Community Center.
-Staff is now able to move this project forward, and an estimated timeline is provided later in this memorandum.
+Staff is now able to move this project forward, and an estimated timeline is provided later in this Study Session memorandum.

-As staff prepares to take the next steps to develop the Plan, it will be important to recognize that the City has evolved since the creation of the Recreation Plan in 2008 and the POSP in 2014.
+As staff prepares to take the next steps to develop the Plan, it is important to recognize that the City has evolved since the creation of the Recreation Plan in 2008 and the POSP in 2014.
 The overall population has increased and will continue to grow.
-As the City grows, the need for access to open space will also increase.
+As the City grows, the need for access to open space also increases.
 The community has expressed an interest to the City for increased number of and geographic access to parks.